You worry when all kids seem to love activities that yours doesn’t. Here’s what to do when your child doesn’t like what other kids like.

 But that’s when I realized that this thought was so backwards.
 It shouldn’t be about me.
 So what if I love swimming and dancing, or have the perception that every kid loves sitting in a swing?
 This is about my toddler’s tastes.
 If my toddler refuses an activity I expect him to enjoy, I would remember the following…

-What to do when your child doesn’t like typical kid stuff:
+What to do when your child doesn’t like what other kids like

 - There is no right way to play.
 My toddler enjoys throwing rocks and nuts down the slide and watching them spin down.
 He found a way to play with slides, even if not the most conventional way.